 Finding out who your non-attenders are and the barriers that are preventing them from attending cervical screening is vital.
 This will enable you to create targeted interventions and campaigns that will resonate most with that specific group of women.

-Released in 2017, our Cervical screening in the spotlight report asked every Local Authority and CCG about activity undertaken to increase screening attendance.
+Released in 2017 and 2018, our Cervical screening in the spotlight reports asked every Local Authority and CCG in England about activity undertaken to increase screening attendance.
 The data from this report has helped us identify some excellent ideas and initiatives being employed by clinics and practices across the UK.

 They can be grouped in the following ways: